 1. You will have some mild bleeding from your incisions.
 This is normal when the local anesthesia wears off.
 The first 24 hours is the most common time period for severe bleeding.
 The other time point is at 7 days when the clots get dissolved.
-Hence the first two weeks are crucial and you should be careful.
+Hence the first two weeks are crucial and you should be careful and over exert yourself.